GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 ## Chapter 3: The Ultimate Guide to Building Responsive CSS
 *Mastering Modern Layout Techniques*

 Welcome to a detailed breakdown of the principles needed to build modern, responsive websites.
-This guide expands on the key concepts from the video, providing deeper explanations and practical code examples to ensure you can create layouts that work flawlessly on any device, from a tiny smartphone to a massive 4K monitor.
+This guide expands on the key concepts, and providing deeper explanations and practical code examples to ensure you can create layouts that work flawlessly on any device, from a tiny smartphone to a massive 4K monitor.

 ---